 - Main Draw.
-The main draw should be scheduled so that the first round in singles begins on Monday and the finals in singles and doubles are completed by Sunday, unless the tournament has special permission from ATP forty-two (42) days in advance of the event to complete the tournament on Saturday or on Monday. - a) Considerations and Priorities.
-The following priorities in the order listed should be followed: - i) Schedule the halves of the draw together particularly from Wednesday onward.
+The main draw should be scheduled so that the first round in singles begins on Monday and the finals in singles and doubles are completed by Sunday, unless the tournament has special permission from ATP forty-two (42) days in advance of the event to complete the tournament on Saturday or on Monday. - Considerations and Priorities.
+The following priorities in the order listed should be followed: - Schedule the halves of the draw together particularly from Wednesday onward.
 At indoor tournaments, second rounds can be split within sections if necessary to avoid Monday/Thursday (singles). - ii) Schedule quarters together as an alternative. - iii) Avoid Monday/Thursday (singles) or Tuesday/Friday (doubles).
 Schedule some doubles on Monday. - iv) The singles quarterfinal matches on Friday should be scheduled by halves and as close together as possible. - v) Schedule one doubles semi-final on Friday (cannot be done if there are two Saturday sessions). - vi) When weather or other unavoidable circumstances cause a disruption in the schedule, a player may not be scheduled for more than three (3) matches in a day without his consent. - 1.
 The matches may not all be singles without the consent of the player. - 2.
-Completion of a match in progress shall count as one (1) match. - ATP Tour Qualifying.
-One (1) round per day except when weather or other unavoidable circumstances require two (2) rounds to be played on the same day. - a) In ATP Tour events, one round shall be played on Saturday and the final round shall be played on Sunday except when weather or other unavoidable circumstances forces two rounds to be played on Sunday. - b) In ATP Tour 250 events, one round shall be played on Sunday and the final round shall be played on Monday except when weather or other unavoidable circumstances forces two rounds to be played on Monday. - ATP Tour 250 events may elect and will be approved for qualifying to be held on Saturday and Sunday.
-A notification for Saturday Sunday qualifying must be submitted in writing by the tournament and received by the appropriate ATP regional office no later than six (6) months prior to the first Monday of the event. - 3) ATP Challenger Tour Qualifying. - ATP Challenger 80-125.
-The two (2) qualifying singles matches shall be scheduled as first matches on the first day of the event, no exceptions. - ii) ATP Challenger 50.
-The Qualifying shall be played over the first two (2) days of the tournament week.
-The final round, six (6) matches should be scheduled as a first priority on the second day.
+Completion of a match in progress shall count as one (1) match. - 2) ATP Tour Qualifying.
+One (1) round per day except when weather or other unavoidable circumstances require two (2) rounds to be played on the same day. - a) In ATP Tour events, one round shall be played on Saturday and the final round shall be played on Sunday except when weather or other unavoidable circumstances forces two rounds to be played on Sunday. - b) In ATP Tour 250 events, one round shall be played on Sunday and the final round shall be played on Monday except when weather or other unavoidable circumstances forces two rounds to be played on Monday.

+ATP Tour 250 events may elect and will be approved for qualifying to be held on Saturday and Sunday.
+A notification for Saturday - Sunday qualifying must be submitted in writing by the tournament and received by the appropriate ATP regional office no later than six (6) months prior to the first Monday of the event.